fetchai/uAgents/docs/storage.md

 ```

-The [restaurant booking demo](booking-demo.md) example makes use of the agent's storage to store table information.
+See the [restaurant booking demo](booking-demo.md) for an example that makes use of the agent's storage to store table information.